Balloon garlands are an easy way to create a huge impact for any party. And a rainbow balloon arch is so fun and easy to DIY!

 4. Command Hooks

-You’ll likely something to hang your balloon garland up to create the rainbow.
+You’ll likely something to hang your balloon arch up to create the rainbow.
 Command hooks work great since it doesn’t create an extra hole in your wall!
 I got commands hook from Amazon or you can always get hooks from Target.

 I’ve used both the smallest and medium size depending on where I was hanging it.
 Balloon garlands are super light so you don’t need anything too intense!